The first tool from SPOQE

-Your AI agent just burned 180,000 tokens reading code it read yesterday.
-And it's about to do it again.
-Right now.
-While you read this.
+Your AI agent just burned 180,000 tokens reading code it read yesterday, and it's about to do the same thing again next session.

-One command.
-545 tokens.
-The answer your agent needed three minutes ago.
+One command, 545 tokens — the answer your agent needed three minutes ago.
 Works with Claude, Cursor, Copilot, Aider, and more.

-curl -fsSL https://raw.githubusercontent.com/spoqe/spai/main/install.sh | bash
+$ curl -fsSL https://raw.githubusercontent.com/spoqe/spai/main/install.sh | bash

 spai loads 1.2k.
 The other 40,800 go back to thinking.